lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

 * **[!UICONTROL Fast Download]**

-  The **[!UICONTROL Fast Download]** configuration uses IBM Aspera Connect to speed-up the asset download process.
+  The **[!UICONTROL Fast Download]** configuration uses IBM Aspera Connect to speed up the asset download process.
 To know more about high-speed download of assets, see [guide to accelerate downloads from Brand Portal](../using/accelerated-download.md).

 * **[!UICONTROL Custom Renditions]**

   Custom rendition consists of static and dynamic renditions.
-It allows you to apply custom image preset properties such as size, format, color space, image resolution, and image modifier to the custom images while downloading the original assets and its renditions.
+It allows you to apply custom image preset properties (such as size, format, color space, image resolution, and image modifier) to the custom images while downloading the original assets and its renditions.

 * **[!UICONTROL System Renditions]**